 How A Dehydrator Works

 A dehydrator is a unique kitchen tool that can be used year round.
 It is great if you are a gardener who grows their own food, or for if you have fruit trees.
-Also a good tool if you loving making (or eating) preserved food such as dried apples and apple chips.

 A dehydrator is easy to use and is a fantastic way to dry food and make delicious, healthy snacks.